LorenzoBellini/LorenzoBellini/README.md

 # 💫 About Me:
-Student searching for my first tech job!
+Student and inter at Compass UOL!
 # 🖥 College
-Currently studying Systems Analysis and Development at UniCesumar and Python at DIO.me
+Currently studying Systems Analysis and Development at UniCesumar, Python at DIO.me and DATA & AI at Compass UOL
 # 📊 Work Experience
 Worked on several positions, administration, production line, food supplement store and more!